felselva/randomfasta/README.md

 ## Compiling

 You need a compiler capable of compiling C source-code written in at least the C89 standard.
-For GCC, the compilation can be done with the command "gcc main.c -o randomfasta".
+For GCC, the compilation can be done with the command `gcc main.c -o randomfasta`.

 ## Usage